 - settlement agreements: We can advise on and prepare settlement agreements, which typically include a severance payment made by an employer to an employee, in return for an employee agreeing not to bring certain legal claims against the employer.
 To be legally valid, the settlement agreement must comply with conditions including the employee having received legal advice on the terms and effect of the proposed agreement and its effect on their ability to take a claim to an employment tribunal.

-For more information on our employment law for employees service, please contact us.
+For more information on our employment law service, please contact us.